PreviousErik/Unity_Console/README.md

 You can get a reference to the player by overriding the GetPlayerReference() in your console extention, and you can use this as a references in your *console-commands*.

+> [!NOTE]
-As of right now, this is not implemented fully, and will not work.
+> As of right now, this is not implemented fully, and will not work.

 ### Object reference